Togo Mizrahi

-Togo Mizrahi (توجو مزراحي) (June 2, 1901 – June 5, 1986) was an Egyptian director, actor, producer, and screenwriter.
+Togo Mizrahi (Note: توجو مزراحى /arz/) (June 2, 1901 – June 5, 1986) was an Egyptian actor and filmmaker.
 Mizrahi was a prolific filmmaker best known for making popular comedies and musicals.
 In addition to his filmmaking, Mizrahi also had his Ph.D. in economics and was a speaker of many languages.
 For the majority of his career, Mizrahi produced, directed, and wrote most of his films.

 Between 1930 and 1946, he directed 30 Arabic-speaking films and four Greek-speaking films, and he produced several films directed by other filmmakers.

 Early life

-Joseph Elie Mizrahi was born in Alexandria, Egypt, to a Jewish family with Italian nationality.
+Mizrahi was born in Alexandria, Egypt, to a Jewish family with Italian nationality.
 He was born into a wealthy family who had made their fortune in the cotton and textile trades.
 As a child he adopted the nickname, Togo, after Admiral Togo, commemorating Japan's victory over Russia in the Russo-Japanese War.
 In terms of his education, Togo studied in France and in Italy before returning to Alexandria to begin his career as a filmmaker.